opeolluwa/backend-for-humans/src/module_5/scripts/conditional.md

 # Conditional evaluation

-Like variables, conditional evaluation is on of the key things you'll come acrossin programming.
+Like variables, conditional evaluation is on of the key things you'll come across in programming.
 It is used to execute a certain action based on the matched condition.